alljoyn/xmppconn/README.md

     make
     sudo make install

+If you don't want to install libstrophe you may skip the _sudo make install_ step above and set the LIBSTROPHE_INCDIR and LIBSTROPHE_LIBDIR environment variables to the location of your include and library folder paths.

 #### RapidJSON

 It is necessary to download the RapidJSON source code (building is not necessary since the library is header-only).
 Source code can be downloaded from https://github.com/miloyip/rapidjson.git.
-After downloading, the RAPIDJSON\_PATH environment variable must be defined before building xmppconn.
-For example, if your RapidJSON source code folder is RAPIDJSON\_ROOT, then RAPIDJSON\_PATH needs to point to $RAPIDJSON\_ROOT/include:
+After downloading, copy the rapidjson include folder to your /usr/include folder (assuming the RapidJSON source code folder is RAPIDJSON\_ROOT):

-    export RAPIDJSON_PATH=$RAPIDJSON_ROOT/include
+    sudo cp -r $RAPIDJSON_ROOT/include/rapidjson /usr/include/

+If you don't want to install the RapidJSON include files in your /usr/include/ folder you may instead set the RAPIDJSON_INCDIR environment variable to be the path to the folder that contains the rapidjson include folder.

-#### AllJoyn Gateway Agent
+#### AllJoyn Core and Base Services

-Pull the source code and build the AllJoyn Gateway Agent as follows.
+Pull the source code for AllJoyn Core and Base Services as follows:

+    export ALLJOYN_ROOT=$ROOTPATH/alljoyn_src
+    mkdir -p $ALLJOYN_ROOT
-    cd $ROOTPATH
+    cd $ALLJOYN_ROOT
-    mkdir -p alljoyn_src/core alljoyn_src/services alljoyn_src/gateway
+    mkdir -p core services gateway
-    cd alljoyn_src/core
+    cd $ALLJOYN_ROOT/core
     git clone https://git.allseenalliance.org/gerrit/core/alljoyn
     cd alljoyn
-    git checkout RB14.12b
+    git checkout RB15.04
-    cd $ROOTPATH/alljoyn_src/services
+    cd $ALLJOYN_ROOT/services
     git clone https://git.allseenalliance.org/gerrit/services/base
     cd base
-    git checkout RB14.12
+    git checkout RB15.04

+#### AllJoyn Gateway Agent (optional)

+Pull the source code for the AllJoyn Gateway Agent as follows:

-    cd $ROOTPATH/alljoyn_src/gateway
+    cd $ALLJOYN_ROOT/gateway
     git clone https://git.allseenalliance.org/gerrit/gateway/gwagent
     cd gwagent
-    git checkout RB14.12
+    git checkout RB15.04
-    export GWAGENT_SRC_DIR=`pwd`
-    unset ALLJOYN_DISTDIR
-    export VARIANT=debug
-    scons V=1 OS=$OS CPU=$CPU BINDINGS=cpp VARIANT=$VARIANT WS=off POLICYDB=on
-    export ALLJOYN_DISTDIR=$GWAGENT_SRC_DIR/build/linux/$CPU/$VARIANT/dist
-    mkdir -p $ROOTPATH/build/lib
-    find $ALLJOYN_DISTDIR -name "*\.so" -exec cp {} $ROOTPATH/build/lib/ \;
-    export LD_LIBRARY_PATH=$ROOTPATH/build/lib

-**NOTE:** If the scons command fails then refer to http://wiki.allseenalliance.org/gateway/getting\_started for more information.

 #### xmppconn

-**NOTE:** Before building, make sure that RAPIDJSON\_PATH and ALLJOYN\_DISTDIR environment variables, described above, are set appropriately.

-Pull the source code from the repository into the xmppconn folder under $ROOTPATH, and run "make", specifying that we are NOT building a Gateway Connector app (explained in the next section):
+Pull the source code from the repository into the xmppconn folder under $ALLJOYN_ROOT/gateway, and run scons:

-    cd $ROOTPATH
+    cd $ALLJOYN_ROOT/gateway
     git clone https://bitbucket.org/affinegy/xmppconn.git
     cd xmppconn
-    make NO_AJ_GATEWAY=1

-## Installation
+    scons BINDINGS=cpp OS=$OS CPU=$CPU VARIANT=$VARIANT WS=off POLICYDB=on USE_GATEWAY_AGENT=off
+    mkdir -p $ALLJOYN_ROOT/build/lib
+    mkdir -p $ALLJOYN_ROOT/build/bin
+    find $ALLJOYN_ROOT/gateway/xmppconn/build -name "*\.so" -exec cp {} $ALLJOYN_ROOT/build/lib/ \;
+    find $ALLJOYN_ROOT/gateway/xmppconn/build -type f -name "xmppconn" -exec cp {} $ALLJOYN_ROOT/build/bin/ \;
+    export LD_LIBRARY_PATH=$ALLJOYN_ROOT/build/lib

+**NOTE:** If you plan to build with the Gateway Agent then your scons command should use `USE_GATEWAY_AGENT=on`.

+**NOTE:** If the scons command fails then refer to http://wiki.allseenalliance.org/gateway/getting\_started for more information.

+## Installing and Running xmppconn

-An AllJoyn daemon must be running on the same local system for this program to work.
-Refer to http://wiki.allseenalliance.org/gateway/getting\_started to learn how to set up your system with the proper AllJoyn dependencies.
+An AllJoyn routing node must be running on the same local system for this program to work.
+The next section explains how to make sure this is happening.

+Prior to running xmppconn it is necessary to set up a configuration file.
+That is explained in a section below.

-Once that is completed it is possible to install this application in two ways:
+Once the configuration file has been set up it is possible to run xmppconn on your system in two ways:

 1. As a normal AllJoyn application
 2. As an AllJoyn Gateway Connector application

-### Running as a normal AllJoyn application
+### Installing and Running the AllJoyn Daemon

-When running as a normal AllJoyn application without the Gateaway Agent it is unnecessary for the gateway agent to be running.
-In this case just make sure the alljoyn-daemon is running.
-If the instructions were followed according to the above Wiki article the daemon should already exist.
-It can be started as follows:

-    sudo service alljoyn start

-Then the xmppconn application can run directly if desired:

-    cd $ROOTPATH/xmppconn
-    build/xmppconn

-If it is desired that xmppconn be installed do the following:

-    cd $ROOTPATH/xmppconn
-    sudo cp build/xmppconn /usr/bin/
-    sudo cp conf/xmppconn.init /etc/init.d/xmppconn
-    cd /etc/rc3.d
-    sudo ln -s ../init.d/xmppconn S95xmppconn

-Next set up the configuration file:

-In the terminal navigate to the /etc/xmppconn folder and then open the xmppconn\_factory.conf file as superuser to edit it.
+An AllJoyn routing node must be running on the same local system for this program to work.
+The easiest way to do this on a Debian system is to use the AllJoyn core Debian package from the downloads.chariot.global APT repository.

+First append the line `deb http://downloads.chariot.global trusty main` to the `/etc/apt/sources.list` file.
+For example:

+    echo 'deb http://downloads.chariot.global trusty main' | sudo tee -a /etc/apt/sources.list

+Then add the certificate for the downloads.chariot.global apt server to your system:

+    sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 96AAA3BF

+Now you can update your apt cache and install AllJoyn Core:

-    sudo gedit /etc/xmppconn/xmppconn_factory.conf
+    sudo apt-get update

-You will need to get the ProductID from the developer portal (it will be assigned when you create a new product).
-Paste the ProductID into the ProductID field in the xmppcon\_factory.conf file that you just opened.

-You also need a SerialNumber for your product.
-You can type any alphanumeric string in that field for now.
-But be aware that it must be a unique serial number.
-When you try to register more than one device with the same serial number the server will return an error.
-This will happen during the pairing sequence that we discuss later.

-These arguments can be optionally modified as needed:

-    Verbosity - level of debug output verbosity.
-Can be 0, 1, or 2, with 2 being the most verbose Compress - whether or not to compress the body of each message.
-This is recommended, and must match what the paired device is doing.
+    sudo apt-get install alljoyn-core

+If no package exists for your system then you will have to build and install the AllJoyn daemon yourself.
+Refer to http://wiki.allseenalliance.org/gateway/getting\_started to learn how to do this.

+### Setting up xmppconn_factory.conf

+Prior to running xmppconn it is necessary to set up the `xmppconn_factory.conf` file.
+The `xmppconn_factory.conf` file is used to specify the xmppconn configuration of a device at its factory default settings.
+When xmppconn starts it first looks for the `xmppconn.conf` file, and if it can't find it then it will look for the `xmppconn_factory.conf` file, then copy it to `xmppconn.conf`.

+First make a copy of the `xmppconn_factory.conf` file that is found in the conf folder under the the xmppconn source repository:

+    mkdir -p $ALLJOYN_ROOT/gateway/xmppconn/build/conf
+    cp $ALLJOYN_ROOT/gateway/xmppconn/conf/xmppconn_factory.conf $ALLJOYN_ROOT/gateway/xmppconn/build/conf/

+Now open the `$ALLJOYN_ROOT/gateway/xmppconn/build/conf/xmppconn\_factory.conf` file in your favorite editor.

 The file looks like the following: